 No, the real question to ask should have been – ‘ I invest Rs.25,000/- on 1st of July 2017 in a certain Mutual Fund.
 Three years later, the investment has grown to Rs.40,000/-.
 What is the growth rate of this investment?

-I hope you get the subtle but a the very important distinction on the two different questions.
+I hope you get the subtle but a very important distinction between the two different questions.